 - Put more thought into your luggage | If you don’t have as much space, you will inevitably put more thought into your packing list.
 You will look up the weather and the temperatures.
 You will look into the mosquito situation and local customs for dressing.
 You will make sure that all your clothing items can be combined with each other.
 And that all your shoes are appropriate for the trip.
 And do you really need the big sleeping bag or is the silk one enough?
 And what about an adapter for your plugs?
 And can you use the same charging cable for all your electronics or do you really need different ones?
 What about plastic bottles, jackets, swimwear, towels?

 Make sure your list of items matches the particular trip.
 And don’t be afraid of leaving things at home.
 It’s all part of the adventure that is traveling.

 - More space for souvenirs | If you already leave your home using 100% of the allowed weight of your luggage, you limit yourself when it comes to spending ridiculous amounts of money on souvenirs.
 But if you travel with carry-on only, then you have 100% of the checked luggage free for new things you want to take home with you.

 - Save money | While most airlines don’t charge extra for checked luggage, some do.
 And it’s becoming more and more common, especially with budget airlines.
 So why not save money by deciding against checked luggage.

 I travel with only a carry-on whenever possible and it doesn’t matter if the trip is one day or several weeks.
 How about you?
 Also an avid fan of carry-on traveling?
 Or maybe you would like to defend checked luggage?
-Let me know in the comments!
+Let me know in a message or down in the comments!

 PS: The longest I traveled with a carry-on was one month.
-But hopefully I’ll get to top that next year – I kinda like the sound of a lifetime.
+But hopefully I’ll get to top that in the future.